 Dental bridges are crafted to look just like your real teeth and give you the ability to chew and speak properly.

-Advantages of a Dental BridgeIf you lose teeth and don’t have them replaced, some negative effects can take place.
+Advantages of a Dental BridgeIf you lose teeth and don’t have them replaced by a dentist, some negative effects can take place.
 For one thing, it becomes difficult to enjoy certain foods and speak the way you normally would.
 When you lose a tooth, it can change the way your face looks, leaving your cheeks looking a bit sunken and unnatural.
 A single missing tooth can lead to serious complications in your bite because teeth rely on their neighbors to hold them in place.
 Dental bridges offer a low risk, high reward option that can be accomplished quickly and with relatively little effort.

-Having a Bridge PlacedThe process of having a dental bridge placed at Abigail Rollins, DMD, PC usually requires at least two trips to our office to complete.
+Having a Bridge PlacedThe process of having a dental bridge placed at Abigail Rollins, DMD, PC usually requires at least two trips to our dental office to complete.
 During the first trip we will numb the area with a local anesthetic to ensure that you are comfortable before the procedure starts.
 We will take an impression of your teeth so that we will have a model to build your bridge off of.

 Once the impression is finished, we will prepare the teeth that will act as the anchors (abutment teeth) to receive the bridge by shaving off some of the outer layers of the tooth.
 We shave off some of the enamel from your teeth so that the bridge will be able to fit over the top of them.
 The final part of the first appointment is the placement of a temporary bridge over your teeth to give you some of the functionality of a bridge without having to wait several weeks for the permanent bridge to be fabricated.